Homestead principle: In law

 There are two different legal systems from which land ownership, and its scope, derive: Common law and statute law.
 A frequent issue of contention in both cases is the ownership of resources passing across property, such as streams or rivers, to which others downstream may assert property / water rights, and underground resources, such as subterranean water and minerals.

 For limits to ownership above land, an old principle in the law is ad coelum, meaning that property rights extend "to the sky" (and below the earth).
-In the past, rights to "the sky" have been unenforcable – birds need take little notice of humans' overhead property rights – but with modern technology extending human reach, the idea of ad coelum rights may change.
+In the past, rights to "the sky" have been unenforceable – birds need take little notice of humans' overhead property rights – but with modern technology extending human reach, the idea of ad coelum rights may change.
 (Note: Some jurisdictions establish height limits to trespass, for example low-flying aircraft may cross over property, but must remain above a certain height limit (often above 500 feet).
 In 1946 the U.S. the Supreme Court established a height-limit to property rights when it ruled in United States v.
 Causby (in the context of air traffic) that a landowner's exclusive use of private property ends at an altitude of 365 feet (111 1/4m) above the land surface.
 In their ruling, the justices renounced the principle of ad coelum as manifestly unworkable in modern practice.

 FAA and FCC regulations require tall buildings and tall antennas (typically taller than 50 feet) to be clearly marked with warning lights, hence at that height landowners' free use of their property (say, to loft a tethered balloon) becomes encumbered, although only slightly.
 Note however, that the regulations do not prevent use of the property to build tall structures per se; they merely require that tall structures, when built, must be marked so that they are clearly visible at all times.
 Above some height any tall structure must be registered with the FAA, with narrow antenna towers being of particular concern, and having lower altitude limits, since they may on occasion be more difficult for pilots to see than tall buildings.